 Oxygen therapy is prescribed for people who can’t get enough oxygen on their own.
 This is often because of lung conditions that prevents the lungs from absorbing oxygen, including:

 - bronchopulmonary dysplasia, underdeveloped lungs in newborns

 - trauma to the respiratory system

-To determine whether a patient will benefit from oxygen therapy, doctors will test the amount of oxygen in his or her blood.
+To determine whether a person will benefit from oxygen therapy, doctors test the amount of oxygen in their arterial blood.
+Another way to check is using a pulse oximeter that indirectly measures oxygen levels, or saturation, without requiring a blood sample.
+The pulse oximeter clips onto a person’s body part, like a finger.
 Low levels mean that a person may be a good candidate for supplemental oxygen.

 Some people need oxygen therapy all the time, while others need it only occasionally or in certain situations.
-Some oxygen therapy is done at a doctor’s office, but some people have an oxygen supply in their homes or a portable oxygen system.
+Some oxygen therapy is done at a doctor’s office, and other times people have an oxygen supply in their homes, or a portable oxygen system.

 Both liquid oxygen and oxygen gas are available for home delivery in many locations.

 Oxygen concentrators are less portable than the other options.
 An oxygen concentrator is a device that takes oxygen from the room, concentrates it for therapeutic use, and removes other naturally occurring gases.
 The benefits of concentrators are that they are less expensive and don’t require filling like tanks.
 Portable versions are available.
 However, most models are too large to be truly portable.

 Oxygen is distributed from the tank through a tube.
 It enters the lungs through nasal tubes, a face mask, or a tube inserted directly into the person’s windpipe.